Behavior modification: Depression

-Criticism of early behavior modification approaches
+Criticism

 Behavior modification is critiqued in person-centered psychotherapeutic approaches such as Rogerian Counseling and Re-evaluation Counseling, which involve "connecting with the human qualities of the person to promote healing", while behaviorism is "denigrating to the human spirit".
 B.F.
 Skinner argues in Beyond Freedom and Dignity that unrestricted reinforcement is what led to the "feeling of freedom", thus removal of aversive events allows people to "feel freer".
 Further criticism extends to the presumption that behavior increases only when it is reinforced.
 This premise is at odds with research conducted by Albert Bandura at Stanford University.
 His findings indicate that violent behavior is imitated, without being reinforced, in studies conducted with children watching films showing various individuals "beating the daylights out of Bobo".
 Bandura believes that human personality and learning is the result of the interaction between environment, behavior and psychological process.
 There is evidence, however, that imitation is a class of behavior that can be learned just like anything else.
 Children have been shown to imitate behavior that they have never displayed before and are never reinforced for, after being taught to imitate in general.

 Based on the early improper use of behavior modification techniques, substantial emphasis has been placed on the importance of ethics and licensure.
 Ethics is paramount because it ensures that practitioners prioritize the well-being, dignity, and rights of their clients.
 Given the vulnerable populations often served by ABA professionals, such as individuals with developmental disabilities, maintaining high ethical standards helps prevent exploitation, harm, and abuse.
 In today's era, The Behavior Analyst Certification Board (BACB) Code of Ethics is a comprehensive framework that guides behavior analysts in their professional conduct.
 For instance, Code 1.04 emphasizes the importance of integrity, urging behavior analysts to be honest and truthful in their professional dealings.
 Code 2.01 mandates the prioritization of client dignity and welfare, ensuring that the client's needs come first.
 Code 2.06 requires informed consent, meaning clients must be fully aware of and agree to the interventions used.
 Confidentiality is protected under Code 2.07, which ensures that all client information is kept private and secure.
 Additionally, Code 3.01 stresses the necessity of providing evidence-based treatments, ensuring interventions are scientifically supported and effective.
 By adhering to these and other ethical guidelines, behavior analysts foster trust, promote positive outcomes, and uphold the integrity of the field.